Nøtteroser – A Norwegian Christmas Cookie You’ll Want to Make

 Preheat the oven to 400° Fahrenheit (200° Celsius).
 Line a couple of baking sheets with silpats or parchment paper.

-Using a nut grinder, grind the hazelnuts and almonds and combine in a bowl with the granulated or powdered sugar.
 Fold in the whipped aquafaba carefully, not all at once, until you have a smooth, firm dough but not super wet.
 The dough needs to be loose enough to be able to squeeze out of a pastry bag but not liquidy.

 Place the batter in a pastry bag fitted with a decorative tip and pipe dollops (about 1 heaping tablespoon) of batter onto the prepared cookie sheets (let them be mounds, don’t flatten them out).

-Carefully place a hazelnut in the middle and bake in the middle rack of the oven for about 5 minutes until lightly golden on the sides.
+Bake in the middle rack of the oven for about 5 minutes until lightly golden on the sides.
 Remove from the oven and place on a cooling rack.

 While the cookies cool off, melt the chocolate in a double boiler.